 1 Chronicles 29:29

 King David is provoked to number Israel and commands his captain, Joab to carry this out.
 Recognising his transgression, Joab objects to the King's order but is eventually overruled.
 The people are then numbered with the exception of the tribes of Levi and Benjamin because of Joab’s disdain for the command.
-God’s anger is kindled against Israel and he brings judgement through an angel because of David's sin.
+God’s anger is kindled against Israel and he brings judgment through an angel because of David's sin.
 The repentant David then confesses and offers sacrifice in atonement to God, who in turn, relents from destroying Jerusalem.

 One of the major keys to understanding how both passages fit together is God's anger.
 Specifically, why was the anger of the Lord kindled against Israel?
-If you read 2 Samuel 24:1 in its context, there is absolutely nothing before David's sin to suggest why God was angry.
+If you read 2 Samuel 24:1 in context, there is absolutely nothing before David's sin to suggest why God was angry.
 The only time we’re explicitly told why is in the Chronicles account:

 1 Chronicles 21:7